BuildWithData/Code-From-Videos/spark/ep0_how_to_install_linux.md

 This tutorial explains how to install spark on Linux, if you prefer watching videos, a tutorial also is available here.

+## Install Dependecies
 Spark has 2 main dependencies:

     1) java -> jdk
     2) python

-## Install Dependecies
-First step is to make sure you packet manager is updated.
+Before installing them, first step is to make sure you packet manager is updated.
 On linux type:

     sudo apt update